 Lauren is the co-developer of The Personal Power Tools curriculum which focuses on social navigation and self regulation.
 It is utilized in schools and camps, as well as by private practitioners.
 Lauren’s work has been featured in several books, including The LCP Solution, Baby Love and The Late Talker and in numerous magazines including Parenting, Autism File, and Advance for Speech-Language Pathologists & Audiologists.

 Lauren enjoys empowering families through parent coaching, nutritional education, and skills development.
+Lauren is certified as a Positive Discipline Educator Trainer.
 She works with children, adolescents and adults.
-Areas of interest and specialization include social navigation and self regulation skills, strategies to address picky eating (ARFID), brain health, and functional communication.
+Areas of interest and specialization include social navigation and self regulation skills, strategies to address picky eating and ARFID, brain health, and functional communication.

 Lauren is an educator who motivates children to learn and grow through an energetic and authentic interest in them as people.
 Whether the goal is increasing communication skills or promoting a child’s ability to eat solid foods or try new textures, Lauren helps children reach their developmental milestones with both a sense of mastery and delight.